Materials-Consortia/OPTIMADE/optimade.rst

   - **Query**: MUST be a queryable property with support for all mandatory filter features.
   - The strings are the chemical symbols, i.e., either a single uppercase letter or an uppercase letter followed by a number of lowercase letters.
   - The order MUST be alphabetical.
+  - MUST refer to the same elements in the same order, and therefore be of the same length, as `elements\_ratios`_, if the latter is provided.
   - Note: This property SHOULD NOT contain the string "X" to indicate non-chemical elements or "vacancy" to indicate vacancies (in contrast to the field :field:`chemical_symbols` for the :property:`species` property).

 - **Examples**: